REMOTE CONSOLE

 Reboot command

-It can be useful to clear the console sometimes, so, it is a clear console command to clear all screen content.
+It can be useful to clear the console sometimes, so it is a clear console command to clear all screen content.

 Clear Command

-Console can be accessed over the Thinger.io web console, but there is also a possibility for connecting devices over standard SSH connections from the Internet (no local network required).
+The console can be accessed over the Thinger.io web console, but there is also a possibility for connecting devices over standard SSH connections from the Internet (no local network required).
 This feature is a work in progress and will be released soon as a plugin!